yuweiping/awesome-stars/README.md

 ## Go

-*   [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - serve as a reverse proxy to protect your websites from attacks and exploits.
+*   [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - serve as a reverse proxy to protect your web services from attacks and exploits.

 *   [aurora-develop/aurora](https://github.com/aurora-develop/aurora) - free